UPDATE: It’s much more tilted toward praise, but I’ve written a review for volumes 1 through 4.

 OK, back on topic.
 In accordance with her ambition and admiration for Snape, “he” gets sorted into Slytherin where intrigue is just another means of social interaction and it doesn’t help that Snape has no idea “he” is the daughter of Lily Potter and not the son of Sirius Black.

 Now, I don’t want to give away too much and ruin the experience, but, given that Riddle didn’t die to his own killing curse, the story clearly needs a new “conflict of the year” plot and this definitely delivers.
-I don’t want to spoil anything, but I found it clever, believable, and highly original.
+Without spoiling anything, I’ll say that I found it clever, believable, and highly original.
 (Though, having taken a few days off to let the story’s grip on me fade, I do worry about certain aspects of the problem and its solution.
 They skirt close enough to the limits of what’s believable that I worry murkybluematter might overreach in future volumes if there is a need to escalate things.)

 So, with the plot I’m willing to spoil covered, let’s get on with the story’s strengths…